Link1503/audio-transcoder/README.md

-# m4a to mp3 audio decoder
+# m4a to mp3 audio batch transcoder

 how to use: